bekirbakar/embedded-project-collection/README.md

 # Electronics

-This repository contains electronics-related freelance or hobby projects of mine.
+This repository contains electronics-related freelance, hobby etc. projects of mine.
 I decided to publish from my archive or migrate them from another Github repository to here.
 All of the projects published here will be very old as I am not currently working on Embedded Systems.
 But I am reviewing and trying to reproduce outputs (not always possible since I don't have the setup) before publishing